AndyShiue/Ende-readme/README.md

 The solution is to give the users finer control of the `const` system.
 Instead of writing `const var` or plain `var`, we can write `phase ph var` to specify its phase further.

 (TBD)

+# Memory Management

+Until now, the language is still fairly compatible with system programming.
+Functions are ... well, functions; non-capturing lambdas are function pointers.
+`data` are enums in C each with a tag indicating its variant to make them type safe but records specifically can be implemented as structs in C: I didn't say recursive types work.
+Surely some form of recursive type must be implemented in order to make Ende really useful, but I think it should be done with explicit pointer; I will discuss on it later.
+`mod`s are modules.
+Generics are monomorphized at compile time.
+`impl`s have nothing to do with runtime.

+## Heap Allocation

+Perhaps the most important topic in memory management is heap allocation.
+In order to make Ende a system programming language, users of the language must be able to manipulate raw pointers.
+But in addition to it, there are supposed to be a higher-level interface for normal programmers since manipulating raw pointers are highly unsafe thus error-prone.
+I've consider 3 different approaches in the past:

+1. **The Rust Approach**:
+   closest to bare metal and theoretically the most efficient but requires lots and lots of lang items.

+2. **The Swift Approach**:
+   Doesn't require a garbage collector (GC), but instead implicitly using reference counting everywhere.
+   Cycles between reference counted (RC) pointers could cause memory leak and users have to be very careful about it.
+   Dereferencing an unowned pointer could fail.

+3. **The Java Approach**:
+   GC everywhere.
+   The safest solution the easiest to use, but one sometimes needs to *stop the world*.
+   Bad for application needing low latency.

+I prefered the approach of using RC *explicitly* at the beginning, but found out that doesn't work quite well.
+One would end up need to write out RC almost everywhere.
+Although that would arguably make Ende *Rust++*, I think explicit is better than implicit and by far Rust's solution is the best one also because implementing ownership doesn't prevent Ende from implementing explicit RC/GC.
+I'll try to descibe the compiler work needed in the rest of this section.

+(TBD)